Dialysis for acute renal failure with the Travenol machine from 1959 (photograph presumed 1960s).

 Edinburgh’s own website edren.org has detail of early dialysis and transplantation in Edinburgh

 The first nephrologist Richard Bright obtained his MD from the University of Edinburgh, but wrote his report from Guy’s Hospital in London.
-Nephrology in Edinburgh truly began with Robert Christison, who was an early enthusiast for Bright’s observations, which he extended in Edinburgh.
-He notably described proteinuria that improved spontaneously, without the prognostic implications described by Bright, and wrote about proteinuria that coincided with haematuria – particularly case histories that we would now recognise as acute glomerulonephritis.
+Nephrology in Edinburgh truly began with Robert Christison, an early enthusiast for Bright’s observations, which he extended.
+He notably described proteinuria that improved spontaneously, without the prognostic implications described by Bright, and wrote about proteinuria that coincided with haematuria – case histories that we would now recognise as acute glomerulonephritis.

 Christison had an extraordinarily long career that included presidency of the Royal College of Physicians of Edinburgh, Professor of Medicine, and Dean of the Medical School.
 He famously gave evidence for the prosecution at the trial of William Burke, convicted of murder in order to sell bodies for dissection, in 1829.
-Unfortunately he later became known afor leading the opposition to permitting women to study medicine and become doctors, preventing the ‘Edinburgh Seven’, the first women undergraduates in the UK in 1869, from graduating [Wikipedia page on Robert Christison].
+Unfortunately he later became known for leading the opposition to permitting women to study medicine, preventing the ‘Edinburgh Seven’, the first women undergraduates in the UK in 1869, from graduating [Wikipedia page on Robert Christison].

 Keen interest in Nephrology returned to Edinburgh in the late 1950s.
-An investigation into what type of dialysis machine to buy involved visiting the 3 centres where it was already in place, and makes fascinating reading today.
+A 1958 report into what type of dialysis machine to buy (pdf, 40k) involved visiting the 3 centres where dialysis was already in place, and makes fascinating reading today.
 When dialysis was first undertaken in Edinburgh, it was still one of very few pioneer centres.
 James Robson was the consultant and University professor leading the programme, but Anne Lambie took on running the acute service.

 Very shortly afterwards, the UK’s first successful kidney transplant was undertaken in Edinburgh, between identical twins.
 Work on cadaveric transplantation followed, and Edinburgh became recognised worldwide.